 - Concern: More homes will accommodate large events.

-- Response: The County of Monterey is developing an ordinance to specifically regulate special events.
+- Response: The County of Monterey intends to develop an ordinance to specifically regulate special events.
 Once that ordinance is in place, no home can stage an event without a special event permit.
 MCVRA strongly supports this regulation.